Let's talk about our relationship with you, as a user or potential user!

 Registration will require entering your unique device reference.
 You will also need to connect it to your network, via entering your Wi-Fi network name and access code, which will be stored locally on the Raspberry Pi.
 Once this is done we'll be ready to receive your cosmic ray data and share it.

-At the moment, our Cosmic Pi hardware design is going to log the following data:
+At the moment, our Cosmic Pi hardware design is going to log the following data under a Creative Commons CC0 license:

 1) Cosmic Rays (and the energy deposited in the scintillator slab)